paulternate/cf-venafi-automation/docs/03-tlspc-application-automation/README.md

 Any warning banners which appear in the AWS Console during these steps are typically caused by policy restrictions in the target AWS account and can be safely **IGNORED**.

-## Creating your Stack
+## Creating your Application Stack

-The following steps will register your Application in TLSPC.
+The following steps will model your Application requirements in a Cloudformation Stack and realize these inside TLSPC.
 This Application will be used later to create certificates.

 1. Navigate to https://us-east-1.console.aws.amazon.com/cloudformation/home